zookyy/crypto-sniper/README.md

 - Binance Smart Chain: wss://bsc-ws-node.nariox.org:443
 - Ethereum: wss://main-light.eth.linkpool.io/ws
 - Polygon: wss://rpc-mainnet.matic.network

+_Note: The nodes listed above are free nodes and are NOT always online._

 ### Supported tokens
 The bot currently supports any token using the uniswap interface.